Make the IT Asset Security Circle Unbreakable

 About Virima Technologies

-Virima is an innovator of cloud-based and on premise IT asset and service management (ITAM & ITSM) solutions.
+Virima is an innovator of cloud-based and on premise Discovery, CMDB, IT Asset Management (ITAM) and IT Service Management solutions.
 Our mission is simple: Improve IT operations for better service, security, risk, and compliance management.

-Virima is headquartered in Atlanta, GA and operates a research and development center in Bangalore, India.
-Virima is used by clients in technology, healthcare, professional services, manufacturing, distribution, hospitality, entertainment, and education.
+Virima is headquartered in Atlanta, GA and its solutions are used by enterprise clients in technology, healthcare, bank/finance, professional services, manufacturing, distribution, hospitality and entertainment.

 PinkVERIFY™ is a registered trademark of Pink Elephant, Inc. ITIL® is a registered trademark of AXELOS Limited.